-Assisted Dying Service complaints processes
+Assisted Dying Service feedback and complaints process

 If you feel comfortable to do so, you are encouraged to first raise your concerns directly with the medical or nurse practitioner providing assisted dying services.
 It is best if you can do this as soon as possible after you become unhappy with your, or someone else’s, care.